Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [ ] The site should communicate with WordPress.org.
 - [ ] Remove inactive themes.
 - [ ] Do not output debug information.
-- [ ] WordPress updates are accomplished manually only.
+- [x] WordPress updates are accomplished manually only.

+**Explanation**: Communicating with WordPress.org is needed for detecting new versions.

 #### Q41.
 What's the primary difference between template tags prefaced with the* versus get_the*?